AI Limitations

 - Summarizing biomarker patterns and changes over time

-- Prioritizing areas to review based on your available data
+- Prioritizing areas to review based on your available biomarkers, goals, onboarding answers, and wearable signals

 - Drafting educational suggestions you can discuss with a clinician